centreon/centreon-documentation/versioned_docs/version-23.10/installation/architectures.md

 * One or more pollers to collect data.

+All servers (central, remote and pollers) in your architecture must have the same major version of Centreon.
+It is also recommended that they have the same minor version.

 Example of distributed architecture with 3 remote servers and 6 pollers.
 Note that you can also attach a poller directly to the central server.

 ![image](../assets/getting-started/archi.png)